 4. Restrictions Upon Re-enrolling

-Students who in 1984 have infringed the rules governing reenrolment should not attempt to re-enrol in 1985 but should follow the written instructions they will receive from the Registrar.
+Students who in 1985 have infringed the rules governing reenrolment should not attempt to re-enrol in 1986 but should follow the written instructions they will receive from the Registrar in December 1985.

 5. New Research Students